jakehowden/BookingInBot/README.md

 To Do:

-Add a reminder when people are booked in for a session and they are not in the voice channel near the time
+Add a reminder when people are booked in for a session and they are not in the voice channel near the time (Don't do this actually seems annoying in practise)